AdedamolaXL/web3-community-outreach/README.md

 * What is Web3?
 Web3 is a decentralized protocol of the internet which makes use of distributed network of computer, people and resources to achieve important social goals of decentralization, security and privacy which protects its users and puts them first.

-* Our Mission Statement identifies with these 3 definitions and incorporates their core values of culture, preservation and promotion of art, community-building, decentralization and a creator-first ecosystem.
+* Our Mission Statement identifies with these 3 definitions and incorporates their core values of culture, preservation and promotion of art, community-building, decentralization in a creator-first ecosystem.

 > We are ArtCo, bridging the gap between art's, past, present and future.
+> The past in form of created Art, the present in form of the viewer or new owner and the future in form of the decentralization of the cultural heritage of the world.